For detailed and reliable information about all types of financial aid, please visit https://studentaid.ed.gov/sa/

 FAFSA Step-by-Step Directions-

-**New for the 2016-2017 school year, the FAFSA will be open for students to apply beginning October 1st of their senior year.
-You will use your parents 2015 tax information to apply if you are planning to enroll and use financial aid for the Fall 2017 semester or the Spring 2018 semester.
+**To apply for aid for the 2018-2019 school year, the FAFSA will be open for students to apply beginning October 1st of their senior year.
+You will use your parents 2016 tax information to apply if you are planning to enroll and use financial aid for the Fall 2018 semester or the Spring 2019 semester.